gluethegiant/gtg-rack/README.md

 - Minor CPU optimizations
 - Small UI enhancements, including a better 70's cream color

-Note: Some VCV patches saved with version 1.0.0 of the modular bus mixers will need to have levels reset after loading the patches in 1.0.1.
+Note: Some VCV patches saved with version 1.0.0 of the modular bus mixers will need to have levels reset after loading the patches in later versions.
 The developer thought parameters were being saved by their names.
 He now knows parameters are saved by their order.